 - Gather your 2014 and 2015 W2s or paystubs.
 This is another example of what the SSA requires to process your disability application.
 If a claimant worked during the year they are filing disability or the year prior, SSA will request evidence of the money earned from employment.
 The easiest thing to do is to gather your W2.
 If you don’t have this, you can request it from your employer, or you can gather your most recent paystub which will typically provide a “year-to-date” summary of earnings.

 As you can now see, the considerations involved in filing for Social Security Disability benefits are numerous and at times complex.
-The lawyers and staff at Nash Disability Law in Chicago, Palos Hills, and Elgin can provide you with the right information to empower you and your family during this difficult time.
+The lawyers and staff at Nash Disability Law in Chicago and Palos Hills can provide you with the right information to empower you and your family during this difficult time.
 Do not delay in calling for a free consultation today: (312) 443-0900.